VincentPisztora/Miscellaneous-Materials/README.md

 # Miscellaneous-Materials

-This directory contains miscellaneous materials such as lecture notes and slides from talks I have given.
+This directory contains miscellaneous materials from talks I have given.